anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 ✘
 Primary ✔ {x=1} {x=1}

-Splunk 7.0 Cluster Administration 200

 KV Store CLI Commands
 - The similar conditions that cause SHC members to end up in an inconsistent replication state can cause the KV store collections to be out of sync
   - Frequent status changes to the SHC member instances   - Changing the GUID or hostname of a member   - Depending on the condition of SHC, KV store cluster can also be in the state where it is impossible to sync   - One workaround is to bootstrap SHC from scratch ê WARNING: Proceed ONLY when it is absolutely necessary
 - Useful commands
   - splunk show kvstore-status   - splunk clean kvstore   - splunk resync kvstore -source <GUID>

-Splunk 7.0 Cluster Administration 201

 splunk show kvstore-status